TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

     However, [you shouldn't do this for anything complex or chained](https://github.com/hotwired/turbo-rails/issues/77#issuecomment-757349251).

-3. You may have noticed that when you submit a new Post, the text box doesn't clear out!
+3. You may have noticed that when you submit a new Post, the text box doesn't clear out.
 You need to reset the submission element in order for it to be empty again.
 Hotwire has a remedy for this problem by including Stimulus, a light JavaScript framework.
 Don't worry about Stimulus for this example though, the next lesson will cover how to write and make use of Stimulus Controllers.

 ### Turbo Native